 All cars are put into groups to help insurance providers calculate what to charge for your premium.
 These insurance groups are set by the Association of British Insurers and administered by Thatcham Research.

 It categorises new cars into groups from 1 to 50.
-The lower the group, the cheaper your insurance will be.
+The lower the group, the cheaper your insurance will be - in theory.

 Each insurance group will depend on the make and model of the car, how much power it has, and other risks such as the likelihood of theft.
-Being electric is not necessarily a factor.
+Being electric is not necessarily a factor, but electric cars can often have higher performance than their petrol or diesel equivalents.

 Thatcham Research looks into: